{{ summaryTitle }}

 Round recovery

-A separate recovery phase after a full rotation, used between non-final rounds when configured.
+A separate break after a full rotation, used between non-final rounds when configured.

 Work density

-The percentage of a selected time span that is spent in work intervals.
+The percentage of a selected time span spent in work intervals.

 References: